 - Hebrew (long) 20.4 (51.8)

 - Egyptian (long) 20.6 (52.3)

-(3) The children of Israel at times had to rid themselves of items which had been of help and value to them.
-The bronze serpent which had been a means of their healing had to be smashed (2 Kings 18:4).
-Aaron’s rod and the container of manna, both symbols and reminders of God’s deliverance and provision were no longer in the Ark of the Covenant when Solomon took it into the temple (1 Kings 8:9).
-Sadly even those things God has given us as a blessing, an encouragement, or help can become a hindrance to our relationship with Him.
-We tend to hold on to so much, both materially and spiritually, things that perhaps give us comfort and security which should be found by drawing closer to God, and deepening our relationship with him.
+(4) The children of Israel, at times, had to rid themselves of items that had been of help and value to them.
+The bronze serpent, which had been a means of their healing, had to be smashed (2 Kings 18:4).
+Aaron’s rod and the container of manna, both symbols, and reminders of God’s deliverance and provision, were no longer in the Ark of the Covenant when Solomon took it into the temple (1 Kings 8:9).
+Sadly even those things God has given us as a blessing, encouragement, or help can become a hindrance to our relationship with Him.
+We tend to hold on to so much, both materially and spiritually, things that perhaps give us comfort and security, which should be found by drawing closer to God and deepening our relationship with him.